Latest newsletter - Fleet Primary Care Network Joint Flu letter - click the newsletter link above right.

-The dispensary is now only open for collections between 10-12am and 2-4pm - due to the Coronavirus.
+The dispensary is now open for collections between 9-1pm and 2-6pm.
+Thank you for your patience.

 For the latest COVID-19 advice please visit www.nhs.uk/coronavirus

 The NHS in England and Public Health England (PHE) are well prepared for outbreaks of new infectious diseases.
 The NHS has put in place measures to protect patients, our community and NHS staff while ensuring as many services as possible are available to the public.

 Steps have been taken to minimise the risk to patients and staff and we are working with individual patients to appropriately manage their care.

 If you have symptoms associated with coronavirus including a new continuous cough, a fever, or loss of taste and smell, you are advised to stay at home for 7 days.

 Please do not book a GP appointment or attend your GP practice.

 If you live with other people, they should stay at home for at least 14 days, to avoid spreading the infection outside the home.
 After 14 days, anyone you live with who does not have symptoms can return to their normal routine.